github/hackathons/README.md

 # GitHub Hackathons
-Tips, tricks, and Resources for your hackathons
+Tips, tricks, and Resources to help you plan, organise, and execute your hackathons.

 Two folders
 Tips and Tricks